The Health Hazards of Poor Indoor Air Quality

 These issues can be caused by the following:

-• If there is standing water, leaks, flooding, or pooling water there may be a build of humidity and dampness, which can cause upper respiratory illnesses;
+• If there is standing water, leaks, flooding, or pooling water, there may be a buildup of humidity and dampness, which can cause upper respiratory illnesses;

 • Construction outside or inside remodeling can bring on a barrage of paint fumes, drywall dust, glue fumes, and other air pollutants that can cause serious health problems; and